Which Startup Costs Should Sit in Cost of Revenue?

 What usually belongs there

-Public company filings are useful here because they show how different software businesses really describe cost of revenue.
+Public company filings are useful here because they show how different software businesses actually describe cost of revenue.

 Twilio is a good example of an API-heavy business.
-In its 2025 annual report, Twilio says cost of revenue consists primarily of fees paid to network service providers, and also includes cloud infrastructure fees and customer-support personnel costs.
-That is what cost of revenue looks like when the product depends heavily on third-party networks and infrastructure.
-See Twilio annual reports.
+In its annual reporting, cost of revenue is driven primarily by fees paid to network service providers, plus infrastructure and direct customer-support cost.
+That is what cost of revenue looks like when the product depends heavily on third-party delivery layers.

 HubSpot is a cleaner subscription-software example.
-HubSpot says cost of subscription revenue consists primarily of managed hosting providers and other third-party services, and it explicitly notes that it expects hosting scale benefits over time relative to subscription revenue.
-That is much closer to the classic SaaS story founders often have in mind when they think about high gross margins.
-See HubSpot annual reports.
+Its reporting describes cost of subscription revenue primarily through hosting providers and other third-party services.
+That is much closer to the classic SaaS picture founders often have in mind when they expect relatively high gross margins.

-These examples are useful because they show that cost of revenue is not one universal list.
-It depends on what kind of product you run and how it is delivered.
+These examples are useful because they show that cost of revenue is not one universal checklist.
+It changes with the product model, the delivery stack, and how much of the product depends on third-party infrastructure.

 What should stay outside